 Welcome to YTF Community, a place to safely share in the challenges and joys of feeding our families.
 And make all of it easier!

-But honestly, feeding myself has been a struggle ever since I became a mom.
+I always feel a little vulnerable saying this, but feeding myself has been a real struggle ever since I became a mom.

-To help a little, here are real examples of what I made for myself during a recent week.
-I didn’t spend all day cooking, I genuinely enjoyed these meals, and they helped me have enough energy to deal with the rest of life.
+Each of these meals is something I had recently.
+They are more assembly than cooking, I genuinely enjoyed them, and they helped me have enough energy to deal with the rest of life.
 (A winning combo if there ever was one!)

-And I feel like I have really started to crack the code on breakfast…
+I feel like I have really started to crack the code on lunch…which might help you do the same.

 Members Only